redstarbird/redstarbird/README.md

 - 👋 Hi, I’m @redstarbird
-- 👀 I’m interested in all kinds of programming especially AI, machine learning, neural networks and blockchain
+- 👀 I’m interested in all kinds of programming and tech
 - 📫 How to reach me: contact me at contact@redstarbird.com